f-droid/fdroid-website/_docs/FAQ_-_App_Developers.md

-repositories, please do not use binary jar files directly, but provide an easy way to build them from source: e.g. by providing a "pre-build" script, by including them to your actual build process (gradle task) and including the library source in oyur project (hard or by submodule).
+repositories, please do not use binary jar files directly, but provide an easy way to build them from source: e.g. by providing a "pre-build" script, by including them to your actual build process (gradle task) and including the library source in your project (hard or by submodule).

 Replacements for known "usual suspects":